 Our primary business is to own oil and product tankers and we employ a chartering strategy that seeks to capture upside opportunities in the tanker spot market while using fixed-rate time charters to reduce downside risks.
-During 2015, we expanded our service offerings to our customers through the purchase of a ship-to-ship transfer business that provides full service lightering as well as lightering support services and consultancy and LNG terminal management services.
+During 2015, we expanded our service offerings to our customers through the purchase of our ship-to-ship transfer business that provides full service lightering as well as lightering support services and consultancy and LNG terminal management services.
 This acquisition, which is adjacent to our core competencies, along with our existing conventional tanker commercial management and technical management operations, is expected to improve our ability to manage the cyclicality of the tanker market through the less volatile cash flows generated by these business areas.
 Historically, the tanker industry has experienced volatility in profitability due to changes in the supply of, and demand for, tanker capacity.
 Tanker supply and demand are each influenced by several factors beyond our control.

 Teekay Corporation, which formed us in 2007, is a leading provider of marine services to the global oil and natural gas industries, and together with its subsidiaries, is one of the world's largest operator of medium-sized oil tankers.
 We believe we benefit from Teekay Corporation's expertise, relationships and reputation as we operate our fleet and pursue growth opportunities.
-We have acquired a portion of our current operating fleet from Teekay Corporation at various times since our inception and we anticipate additional opportunities to expand our fleet through acquisitions of tankers from third parties.
+We have acquired a portion of our current operating fleet from Teekay Corporation at various times since our inception, and we anticipate additional opportunities to expand our fleet through acquisitions of tankers from third parties.
 In addition, Teekay Corporation's day-to-day focus on cost control is applied to our operations.
 Teekay Corporation and two other shipping companies participate in a purchasing alliance, Teekay Bergesen Worldwide, which leverages the purchasing power of the combined fleets, mainly in such commodity areas as lube oils, paints and other chemicals.
 Through our Manager, we benefit from this purchasing alliance.

-Commencing with the dividend paid in the first quarter of 2016, we adopted a dividend policy under which quarterly dividends are expected to range from 30% to 50% of our quarterly adjusted net income, subject to the discretion of our Board of Directors, with a minimum quarterly dividend of \$0.03 per share under our current policy.
+Effective May 2018, we eliminated the payment of our minimum quarterly dividend of \$0.03 per share in order to preserve liquidity during the cyclical downturn of the tanker spot market.
+Under the revised dividend policy, quarterly dividends are expected to range from 30% to 50% of our quarterly adjusted net income, subject to reserves our Board of Directors may determine are necessary for the prudent operations of the company.
+Dividend payments are subject to the discretion of our Board of Directors, and the policy remains subject to change.
 Adjusted net (loss) income is a non-GAAP measure which excludes specific items affecting net (loss) income that are typically excluded by securities analysts in their published estimates of our financial results.
-Prior to this change, our dividend policy was to distribute to our shareholders a fixed quarterly dividend of \$0.03 per share (\$0.12 per share annually).
-Our dividend policy is reviewed by our Board of Directors from time to time and is subject to change.
+Prior to this change, our dividend policy was to distribute 30% to 50% of our quarterly adjusted net income to our shareholders, with a minimum quarterly dividend of \$0.03 per share (\$0.12 per share annually).
 For additional information about our dividend policy, please read Item 8 - Financial Information: Dividend Policy.